Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==
+= 3.1.1 9 March 2018 =
+* Fixing integration with amazon pay.
+* Fixed the 404 error when click the Change payment button inside subscription detail page.
+* Fixing the redirection for My Account Woocommerce when is Turn off

 = 3.1.0 9 March 2018 =
 * Adding a filter to change the shop slug.
 * Refactoring and Optimizing the code.